STRIVE: Research on Stress in Virtual Environments

 Objective:

-1. Researching the difference in stress during the Virtual Battle Space versus a validated stress game.
+1. Researching the difference in stress during the Virtual Battle Space versus a validated virtual stress experience.

-2. Researching the effect of playing these stressfull games on cognitive functions of military personel.
+2. Researching the effect of these stressful virtual tasks on cognitive functions of military personnel.

 Study population: